-Dropshipping is a delivery or fulfilment method that allows retailers to set up and run a business without large investments, since products are only purchased from the supplier after they have been sold to the end customer.
+Dropshipping is a delivery or fulfillment method that allows retailers to set up and run a business Dropshipping is a delivery or fulfillment method that allows retailers to set up and run a business without large investments since products are only purchased from the supplier after they have been sold to the end customer.
 But dropshipping brings with it some complications – especially when it comes to VAT.
-In the following article you will find out what you have to consider in terms of VAT when dropshipping.
+In the following article, you will find out what you have to consider in terms of VAT when dropshipping.
+We will also explain why OSS is not an option for dropshippers as it would jeopardise your dropshipping scheme.

 Dropshipping is also known as direct selling or drop shipping.
 From a VAT point of view, however, dropshipping is a “chain transaction”.
 Chain transactions are defined as all transactions with a product that are subject to VAT in which at least three people are involved and the shipment is made from the first entrepreneur to the last customer.